 Of course, the first step is to become a Certified General Appraiser, so let’s go through the steps to obtain this designation.

-Step 1: Meet the Basic Requirement:
+Step 1: Meet the basic requirement

-- You must be at least 18 years old
+• You must be at least 18 years old

-- Have a valid Social Security Number
+• Have a valid Social Security Number

-- Bachelor’s Degree in any field of study; or higher
+• Bachelor’s Degree in any field of study; or higher

 You must have at least 3000 hours of acceptable appraisal experience where they need to be obtained for over a 30 months period.
 Also, a minimum of 50% of working hours must be devoted to non-residential appraisal work.

-Step 3: Fulfill the Education Requirement
+Step 3: Complete the appraisal education

 You’ll need to complete 300 hours of qualifying appraisal education from an approved course provider.

 You should have completed some of the courses when the previous license(s).
 Therefore, you are only required to complete the extra classes.
-Here are the specific courses requirement.

 Once you have completed all the education and working experience prerequisites, you should fill out the license application.